Jandalf81/rclone_script/ReadMe.md

 Well, I have two big reasons:
 1. I wanted an offsite backup of my save files.
 I have started _Chrono Trigger_ so many times and always lost the save by tinkering with my RetroPie...
 2. I wanted to be able to seamlessly continue playing on another machine.
 Now I can...
    * start the game on RetroPie, play for an hour, save and automatically upload to DropBox
    * download the save file to Android via [DropSync](https://play.google.com/store/apps/details?id=com.ttxapps.dropsync&hl=de) and continue playing there via [RetroArch for Android](https://play.google.com/store/apps/details?id=com.retroarch) (don't forget to upload afterwards!)
-* continue playing on my PC which is synced automatically cia the DropBox client (which also uploads again automatically)
+   * continue playing on my PC which is synced automatically via the DropBox client (which also uploads again automatically)
    * then return to RetroPie, which auto-downloads the save when I start the game there

 ## Are there risks?